helium/lorawan-h3/README.md

 This can take an EXTREMELY long time, which is why the build by products are included in this repository.
-Regenerating these files are only needed if the [upstram geojson] changes.
+Regenerating these files are only needed if the [upstream geojson] changes.

-First build the erlang code as documented in the `generator/` section above.
+First, build the erlang code as documented in the `generator/` section above.

 ```
 $ make compile